Dr Mark’s The Meaning in a Nutshell

 Secondly, the play is about deception and misperception, revealing how an intelligent honourable man like Othello can be fooled, and be encouraged to fool himself, as he is caught in the web of deception spun by the sociopathic Iago, a Venetian officer who sought revenge on Othello and another officer, Cassio, because Othello promoted Cassio ahead of him.
 Iago’s evil machinations fuel Othello’s jealousy and help drive the plot until his ambitious schemes come undone, leaving Iago and his principled wife Emilia, who discovered and revealed her husband’s treachery, among the fatalities of the final Act.

-A sub-theme of great interest to anti-racist politically correct educators is the issue of racial difference.
+A sub-theme is the issue of racial difference.
 Othello is black, and although trusted and honoured by the Venetian court, he is not fully accepted in white Venetian society.
 This is evident when Brabantio who had wholeheartedly accepted Othello as an esteemed houseguest later reluctantly accepted him as a son-in-law when this union with his daughter Desdemona was a fait accompli.
 Meanwhile, Othello’s internalised sense of ‘otherness’ added to his insecure fears that his Venetian wife could be tempted by Cassio, who is a handsome member of her own kind, as Iago deceitfully suggested to him.

 Subject: Othello meaning, Othello themes, Othello analysis, Othello notes

 More elaborate notes are provided in lessons as part of my Melbourne private tutoring business.